You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dell a verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Don't forget the candidate for the U.S. president himself last year prior to an election called Kyle Rittenhouse, a white supremacist.
+Don't forget the candidate for the U.S. president himself last year prior to an election called Kyle Rittenhouse a white supremacist.

 He said it's appalling.

-By the way, the people involved in the shootings were not uh minorities from everything that I've read, not that I've heard.
+By the way, the people involved in the shootings were not minorities from everything that I've read, not that I've heard.

-We didn't rush the judgment.
+We didn't rush to judgment.

-Same thing in the Freddie Gray case, same thing down in Florida with uh uh Trayvon Martin in that case of the rush to judgment in the media.
+Same thing down in Florida with Trayvon Martin in that case and the rush to judgment in the media.

-The same thing with Duke LaCrosse, the same thing with the UVA, the same thing with Cambridge Police.
+The same thing with Cambridge Police.

 It happens every single time.